btrplace/scheduler/bench/README.md

 Entropy to Btrplace
 ===============================

-This module allows to convert configurations in the entropy protobuf format to models and constraints that can be used by btrplace.
+This module allows to execute and get the statistics of the btrplace solving process by taking one or more btrplace instance json files as input.

 It can be used through an API or a standalone application.

+Examples of benchmarks can be found at https://github.com/btrplace/workloads-tdsc.

 ## Usage as a standalone application ##

 Download the last release of the application, and uncompress it.
-The `entroPlace` script can then be used to convert entropy configurations into btrplace instances:
+The `benchLauncher` script can then be used to launch a single bench from a btrplace instance json file:

-    $ ./entroPlace
-    Usage: converter src [dst] -o output
-        src: the configuration in protobuf format to convert
-  	    dst: an optional configuration that will be used to get the VMs and nodes state change
-  	    output: the output JSON file.
-Ends with '.gz' for an automatic compression
+    $ ./benchLauncher [-r] [-m] [-t n_sec] -i file_name -o file_name
+	-i (--input-json) VAL : the json instance file to read (can be a .gz) -m (--optimize)       : Enable the 'optimize' feature -o (--output) VAL     : Output to this file
+	-r (--repair)         : Enable the 'repair' feature -t (--timeout) N      : Set a timeout (in sec)

+The `seqBenchLauncher` script take as input a list of btrplace instances to solve sequentially:

+    $ ./seqBenchLauncher [-r] [-m] [-t n_sec] -i file_name
+	-i (--input-list) VAL : the list of benchmarks file name -m (--optimize)       : Enable the 'optimize' feature -r (--repair)         : Enable the 'repair' feature -t (--timeout) N      : Set a timeout for each bench (in sec)

 ## Embedding ##

-The maven artifact `btrplace:fromEntropy` is available through a private repository so you have first to edit your `pom.xml` to declare it:
+The maven artifact `btrplace:bench` is available through a private repository so you have first to edit your `pom.xml` to declare it:

 ```xml